FabricDevCamp/FabricSolutionDeployment/docs/GettingStarted.md

 > If you are using a Fabric trial account, this makes it more difficult (but not impossible) to test deployment workflows using a service principal.
 That's because you cannot grant trial capacity permissions to a service principal.
-You can only execute Fabric the REST API cals to assign a workspace to a Fabric trial capacity using a user identity.
+You can only execute the Fabric the REST API call to assign a workspace to a Fabric trial capacity using a user identity.

 Once you determine which capacity you want to use, copy its ID value